graycoreio/daffodil/libs/cart/guides/state.md

 ## Dependency Injectable Reducers

 `@daffodil/cart/state` provides mechanisms for consuming applications and libraries to modify state reduction behavior.
-Injected reducers run after the Daffodil reducers and should take care to meet the `DaffCartReducersState` interface.
+Injected reducers run after the Daffodil reducers and should take care to not violate the `DaffCartReducersState` interface.

 ### Purpose